 The prosperity of the local businesses experienced a boom with the industrial revolution, which had a significant role in building tourism in the region.
 Steam-powered workhouses gave the area economic success but contributed to dirty city centres, and the mountain's air and pristine nature suddenly became an appreciated commodity.

 By the end of the 19th century, the region had many mountain associations.
 These were well-organized clubs arranging trips, hosting social events and publishing yearbooks of their members.
-Importantly, they also sought to make the range accessible for the masses by constructing roads, lookout towers, tourist signs, and shelters.
+Importantly, they also sought to make the range accessible to the masses by constructing roads, lookout towers, tourist signs, and shelters.
 Thanks to the industries and tourism efforts, the hills are easy to reach, not just on foot, but also by public transport:

 The infrastructure is convenient since a significant portion of the place's appeal is hidden in the forest.
 When coming from the south, the range starts gradually with rolling hills.
-The northern shores are steeper and more impressive...
+The northern slopes are steeper and more impressive...